Photo by Tom Roberts, Unsplash.

 “The total disintegration of Lebanon into five regional localized governments is the precedent for the entire Arab world… Iraq can be divided on regional and sectarian lines just like Syria in the Ottoman era.
 There will be three states in the three major cities.” ~ Iraq, Syria and the death of the modern Middle East

 Isn’t it convenient how the Muslims always seem to step up and make neocon dreams come true?
 The neocons needed a “New Pearl Harbor” to embark on the “War on Terror,” and Al-Qaeda kindly delivered 9/11.
-The neocons needed a Sunni extremist reign of terror to assist in Condolezza Rice’s promised destabilization of Syria and Iran, and lo and behold, the Islamic State emerged from the sands.
+The neocons needed a Sunni extremist reign of terror.
+Condoleezza Rice’s promised destabilization of Syria and Iran, and lo and behold, the Islamic State emerged from the sands.

 Pure coincidence?
 Not likely.

-In October of 2014, Joe Biden got scolded for saying the Turks, Saudis, and UAE funded and armed Al Nusra and Al Qaeda.
+In October of 2014, Joe Biden spoke the truth.
+He said the Turks, Saudis, and UAE funded and armed Al Nusra and Al Qaeda.
 He later retracted the comments, apparently after facing pressure from the White House.

 Consider that in September of 2014, the New York Times reported the US Goal was to “make Syrian rebels viable” by arming and training 5,000 “moderate rebels.”
 By November, the “moderate” rebels trained by the US were defecting to the Islamic State, when the policy supposedly backfired.
 The Washington Post lamented this turn of events, decrying the US tendency to keep making the same “mistakes.”